 To Meal Plan or Not to Meal Plan, that truly is a great question.
 Does it help some people to save money and eat right?
-YES!!!
+Yes!
 Does it help everyone?
-NO!
-But we’ll discuss meal planning ideas and methods below, as well as get you started with some free printables.
+No!
+But we’ll discuss meal planning ideas and methods below, whether it’s right for you, as well as ways to get you started with some free printables.

 Should You be a Meal Planner?

 - Do you often not get meat out of the freezer until 3pm the day you’re planning on using it, because you just thought of what to make?

 - Does making daily meals stress you out?